Adebayo Adelabu

-Adebayo Adelabu (born September 9, 1970) is a former deputy governor, operations of the Central Bank of Nigeria and currently serving as the federal minister of power of Nigeria.
+Adebayo Adelabu (born September 9, 1970) is a former deputy governor, operations of the Central Bank of Nigeria who served as the Federal Minister of Power of Nigeria.
+He resigned on April 22, 2026.
 He was also an Oyo State gubernatorial candidate for the All Progressives Congress in 2019.

 Early life and education

 Adelabu was born to Aderibigbe Adelabu of Oke-Oluokun compound, Kudeti Area in Ibadan.
 His grandfather is Adegoke Adelabu.

 Adelabu attended Ibadan Municipal Government primary school, Agodi Ibadan from 1976 to 1982 and Lagelu Grammar School, Ibadan from 1982 to 1987.

 Adelabu received a first class degree in Accounting from Obafemi Awolowo University, Ile-Ife.
 He is a Fellow of the Institute of Chartered Accountants of Nigeria (ICAN), a Fellow of Chartered Institute of Bankers of Nigeria and an Associate Member of the Institute of Directors of Nigeria and the United Kingdom.
 Adelabu has also taken up professional courses in various business schools, including Harvard, Stanford, Wharton, Columbia, Kelloggs, Euromoney, and the University of London.